huggingface/blog/sb3.md

 - How to train a Deep Reinforcement Learning lander agent to land correctly on the Moon 🌕 and upload it to the 🤗 Hub.

 ![gif](assets/47_sb3/lunarlander.gif)

-- How to download a saved model from the hub that plays Space Invaders 👾.
+- How to download and use a saved model from the Hub that plays Space Invaders 👾.

 ![gif](assets/47_sb3/spaceinvaders.gif)